Skip to main content

 User Management

-The final main aspect of the new permissioning system is the ability to manage users.
+The final main aspect of the new permissions system is the ability to manage users.
 We will (again) utilize the site hierarchy system to determine which users you can manage and which ones you can't.

 In the Users admin area, you can see which users you manage.